Etonchev/Telerik_DataStructuresAndAlgorithms/README.md

 # TelerikHomework - Data Structures And Algorithms

-Complete soltions for Telerik homework for the course Data Structures And Algorithms
+Complete soltions for Telerik homework for the course Data Structures And Algorithms.